-Goodwill and intangible assets with indefinite lives are required to be tested for impairment at least annually or more frequently if events or changes in circumstances indicate that these assets might be impaired.
-If we determine that the carrying value of our goodwill or acquired intangible assets have been impaired, the carrying value will be written down.
+Goodwill is required to be tested for impairment at least annually or more frequently if events or changes in circumstances indicate that these assets might be impaired.
+If we determine that the carrying value of our goodwill has been impaired, the carrying value will be written down.